NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Requires and costs 75%
   - 10+30 damage
   - Blockable
+- RB
+  - Replaced with RA
+  - Lift increased
+- RB(B) and RB(A) both face the opponent on the follow up
+- RA
+  - Changed to be a teleport into the air RKnJ position into normal fall
+  - A and B strings added
+- RA has three grabbable frames before the teleport
 - GRKnJ appears slightly further behind the opponent
 - 2BB~A transition slowed down by 6 frames